jonashackt/crossplane-argocd/README.md

 ### Why our current setup is sub optimal

 While our setup works now and also fully implements the GitOps way, we have a lot of `Application` files, that need to be applied in a specific order.
-Furthermore the `Provider` and `ProviderConfig` manifests (which simply configure the AWS Crossplane Provider) need to reside in different directories - `upbound/provider-aws-s3/provider` and `upbound/provider-aws-s3/config`.

 > __Our goal should be a single manifest defining the whole Crossplane setup incl. core, Provider, ProviderConfig etc. in ArgoCD__